atampy25/simple-mod-framework/docs/Special File Types.md

 An RPKG tool material JSON.
 Replaces a game material.

 ## locr.json
 A LOCR file obtained from Anthony Fuller's HMLanguageTools.
+Will be converted to a LOCR file and placed in the staging folder (overriding any existing game file).

+For mod localisation, you should use the `localisation` key in the manifest; this filetype is useful in instances where it is necessary to completely override a localisation file or introduce a new localisation file.

 ## texture.tga
 **Note:** The filename matters for this special type.